Discover our 5 Best Horse Breeds for Horse Racing in our article below…

 Arabian Horses originated from the Arabian Peninsula.
 They have now spread all over the world through trade and war.
 These compact horses are of the best breeds of horses in racing.
 Arabian horses are known for being highly intelligent, with great stamina and beauty.
 They have a gentle disposition and are good for training.

 The weight of Arabian horses ranges from 350 kg to 600 kg with a height of 57 to 61 inches.
-You will typically find Arabian horses to be bay, chestnut, gray, sabino, and black in color.
+You will typically find Arabian horses to be bay, chestnut, gray, sabino, and black in colour.
 They are widely used in racing, equestrian sports, parades, movies, showing purposes, and circuses.
 Given how beautiful these horses are, are you really surprised?

 4. Standardbred Horses